 The correct channels for reporting suspicions of fraud, bribery and corruption are publicised.
 Appropriate case examples are used in awareness materials.

-Advice is taken from the organisation's communications team, and where appropriate from the Organisational Development team at the NHSCFA.
+Advice is taken from the organisation's communications team, and where appropriate from the Deterrence and Engagement team at the NHSCFA.

-The organisation's media policy is adhered to at all times, with due regard to media handling guidance from the NHSCFA and NHS CFS Wales.
+The organisation's media policy is adhered to at all times, with due regard to media handling guidance from the NHSCFA.

-There is limited or no evaluation of the awareness work carried out or, where evaluation has been done, it is not recent or there is no meaningful demonstration of impact.
+There is limited or no evaluation of the awareness work carried out or, where evaluation has been done, this is not recent or there is no meaningful demonstration of impact.